 The easy two ingredient mold works really well and can be reused over and over again.
 And I do so love that combination of concrete, copper, and rust.

 Just a word of warning.
 Once you make your first mold, everything looks moldable 😀 We’ve turned an old broken doll into a garden ornament and even created our own Egyptian cartouche using the two-ingredient mold.

 Let me know what you think.
 What would you mold?

 Psssst, if you don’t want to go to all that trouble and find some of the materials we used, we’ve got you covered Disclosure: If you click on the links below, we may receive a commission from Amazon.
 But don’t worry it won’t come out of your pocket, and it helps us come up with more unique DIY and craft tutorials to share with you 😉

 And as always hope you have a wonderful week, filled with love and lots of interesting new finds.
-Thanks you for popping around for a visit.
+Thank you for popping in for a visit.